Pandemic-Engineers/public-relations/project-open-air-need-your-help.md

-# Project Open Air Need Your Help in Fighting Covid-19
+# Project Open Air Needs Your Help in Fighting Covid-19

 ## For Immediate Release
-## Project Open Air Need Your Help in Fighting Covid-19
+## Project Open Air Needs Your Help in Fighting Covid-19

 Thursday, March 12, 2020